-Salem’s track team used to just enjoy the experience of going to big meets, Saturday they competed and won a medal at Penn Relays; plus scores and highlights from Saturday’s Salem County sports calendar
+Salem’s track team used to just enjoy the experience of the big meets, Saturday they challenged and won a medal at Penn Relays; plus other scores and highlights from Saturday’s Salem County sports calendar

 BASEBALL